-Advise patients to avoid allowing the tip of the vial to contact the eye or surrounding structures because this could cause the tip to become contaminated by common bacteria known to cause ocular infections.
-Serious damage to the eye and subsequent loss of vision may result from using contaminated solution.
+Patients should be instructed to avoid allowing the tip of the bottle to contact the eye or surrounding structures because this could cause the tip to become contaminated by common bacteria known to cause ocular infections.
+Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions.

 Contact Lens Wear

-Advise patients that Ketorolac Tromethamine Ophthalmic Solution should not be administered while wearing contact lenses.
+Patients should be advised that ketorolac tromethamine ophthalmic solution should not be administered while wearing contact lenses.

 Intercurrent Ocular Conditions

-Advise patients that if they develop an intercurrent ocular condition (e.g., trauma or infection) or have ocular surgery, they should immediately seek their physician's advice concerning the continued use of Ketorolac Tromethamine Ophthalmic Solution.
+Patients should be advised that if they develop an intercurrent ocular condition (e.g., trauma or infection) or have ocular surgery, they should immediately seek their physician’s advice concerning the continued use of ketorolac tromethamine ophthalmic solution.

 ketorolac tromethamine solution/ drops